skeeto/skeeto.github.com/_posts/2014-05-26-Upcoming-Emacs-Chat-with-Sacha-Chua.markdown

 uuid: 6f626662-cc2a-3d1e-5e1e-225943d8ff09
 ---

+Update: This event has completed and [is available for download][update].

 On Friday, Math 30th at 7:00pm I will be the guest for the 14th [*Emacs Chat*][ec].
 It's an hour-long talk about Emacs, my Emacs workflow, and some of the (hopefully!) interesting things I do with